openstack/training-guides/doc/upstream-training/14-gerrit.rst

 Exercise
 ========

-Push a work in progress (wip) or draft and invite reviewers.
+Push a work in progress (wip) and invite reviewers.